 Deviation from approved plans (minor variation or de

-Our resource is split between investigating reactive
+Our resource is allocated to investigating reactive

 complaints received about breaches of planning control and

-the pro-active condition monitoring of new
+the pro-active condition monitoring of major new

 development sites to ensure compliance with the planning permission

 granted.
 If you have a planning permission that requires the